sofascore/purgatory/docs/README.md

 ## Supported Backends

 The bundle includes built-in support for [Symfony HTTP Cache](https://symfony.com/doc/current/http_cache.html) and a basic [Varnish](https://varnish-cache.org/) implementation.
-Each backend is realized by implementing the [`PurgerInterface`](/src/Purger/PurgerInterface.php).
+Each backend is implemented through the [`PurgerInterface`](/src/Purger/PurgerInterface.php).

-It also comes with a `void` purger, which can be used during development when cache purging is not required.
+It also provides a `void` purger, which can be used during development when cache purging is not needed.
 The `void` purger simply ignores all purge requests, making it ideal for non-production environments.
-Additionally, an `in-memory` purger is provided, designed specifically for testing purposes.
-The `in-memory` purger simulates purging actions without interacting with external cache services, enabling you to verify your purging logic in tests.
+Additionally, an `in-memory` purger is included, specifically designed for testing purposes.

-For advanced use cases, you can create [custom purgers](/docs/custom-purgers.md).
-This allows you to integrate with any custom or third-party HTTP cache backend that fits your project requirements.
+For advanced use cases, you can create [custom purgers](/docs/custom-purgers.md) to integrate with any custom or third-party HTTP cache backend that fits your project requirements.

 ### Configuring Symfony's HTTP Cache

 Configure Symfony's HTTP Cache according to the [official documentation](https://symfony.com/doc/current/http_cache.html#symfony-reverse-proxy).

-Configure the `symfony` purger in your configuration:
+To use the Symfony purger, add the following configuration:

 ```yaml
 # config/packages/purgatory.yaml